Aquafeed Additives Market Size and Share

 By Species Type: Fish Hold the Majority While Crustaceans Lead Growth

-Fish accounted for 53.2% of the aquafeed additives market share in 2024, maintaining their position as the largest consumer group thanks to the scale of salmon, tilapia, and carp farming worldwide.
+Fish represented 53.2% of the aquafeed additives market share in 2024, remaining the largest consumer group due to the extensive farming of salmon, tilapia, and carp globally.
 This dominance converted into an estimated USD 1.54 billion slice of the aquafeed additives market size in 2025, illustrating the purchasing power of operators that have standardized additive protocols to safeguard feed-conversion ratios.
 Salmon producers in Norway and Chile continue to layer functional amino acids and antioxidants that counteract stress during high-density grow-out and transport phases, the Asian carp farms emphasize cost-effective vitamin and enzyme packages to hit tight feed budgets.
 Established feed mills already integrate digital traceability, so any additive that demonstrates a measurable uplift in feed efficiency or fillet yield quickly scales through long-term supply contracts.
 Consequently, fish farming sets the baseline specification that most suppliers use when validating new ingredients.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.